-- Age - Country of origin - Finances - Suspicion of intent to work rather than study - Suspicion of intent to remain in Switzerland - b) If a visa is granted, this will be recorded on the internal computer program and can be checked by the Embassies to confirm authorization to grant a visa. - Some countries' embassies (USA) will allow the student to mail in the passport and return it to the student by mail. - Some countries' embassies (India, China) will not stamp the visa until the original receipt proving payment of fees has been received and the student must reappear in person to receive the passport with the visa stamped in it.
+- b) If a visa is granted, this will be recorded on the internal computer program and can be checked by the Embassies to confirm authorization to grant a visa. - Some countries' embassies (USA) will allow the student to mail in the passport and return it to the student by mail. - Some countries' embassies (India, China) will not stamp the visa until the original receipt proving payment of fees has been received and the student must reappear in person to receive the passport with the visa stamped in it.